-Protocol & Codegen
+Protocol & Code Generation

 Sphere follows a “protocol-first” approach where you define your APIs once in Protobuf and generate everything else from those definitions.
 This ensures consistency across your entire stack and reduces boilerplate code.